fabferri/az-pattern/rest-api/README.md

 * [rest-api-curl](./rest-api-curl): examples of REST APIs invoked by curl
 * [rest-api-powershell](./rest-api-powershell): examples of REST APIs invoked by powershell (**Invoke-RestMethod**, **Invoke-WebRequest**)
 * [rest-hub-spoke](./rest-hub-spoke): examples of REST APIs to deploy an hub-spoke configuration
+* [rest-subnet-peering](./rest-subnet-peering): example of REST API to deploy subnet peering in hub-spoke configuration

 <!--Image References-->